KERR County

 LATEST DISASTER RECOVERY NEWS:

-Through Monday, Oct.
-13, the efforts to clean up the Guadalupe River have led to more than 1.6 MILLION cubic yards being removed.
+Through end of day on Saturday, Nov.
+8, the efforts to clean up the Guadalupe River have led to more than 1.72 MILLION cubic yards being collected and removed so far in Kerr County.

 _______________________________________________________________________________________